 Ocean beach walk is a short walk for everyone who wants to enjoy a lovely time on Peregian Beach.
-At the end fo the walk the sandy track will lead you down to Peregian Beach.
-In other words make sure to bring some swimwear.
+At the end of the walk, the sandy track will lead you down to Peregian Beach.
+In other words, make sure to bring some swimwear.

-WHAT TO SEE DURING NOOSA NATIONAL PARK WALKS
+WHAT TO SEE ON THE NOOSA NATIONAL PARK WALKS

 If you visit Noosa National Park in spring you can spot many wildflowers such as paper daisies, guinea flowers, purple and vanilla lilies, wedding bush, rice flower and many more.

 WHAT TO BRING WITH YOU ON THE WALK

 - Water (use this reusable bottle to reduce plastic and have filtered water on you)